WICG/turtledove/FLEDGE.md

     browser to select only some of the returned adComponents in order to help make the ad k-anonymous.
 See [Flexible Component Ad Selection Considering k-Anonymity](#341-flexible-component-ad-selection-considering-k-anonymity) for more details.
+*   selectedBuyerAndSellerReportingId: (optional) A string from the interest group's ad's `selectableBuyerAndSellerReportingId` array.
+If present and jointly k-anonymous with `buyerAndSellerReportingId`, `buyerReportingId`, the interest group owner, bidding script URL, and render URL, then it will be presented to `reportWin()` and `reportResult()`.
+*   buyerAndSellerReportingIdRequired: (optional) A boolean that when true, indicates this bid should be thrown away if the k-anonymity check on the `selectedBuyerAndSellerReportingId` fails.
+Setting this to true indicates that reporting of this bid would not operate correctly were the `selectedBuyerAndSellerReportingId` not presented to `reportWin()` and `reportResult()`.

 In case returning multiple bids is supported by the implementation in use, `generateBid` may also return up to `browserSignals.multiBidLimit` valid bid